Who Funds Nsfas 2025-2026

 • A person with a disability: Combined household income must not be more than R600 000 per annum

-Make sure you have the following supporting documents before submitting your application because all applicants must have them in order to be considered for application:
+Make sure you have the following supporting documents before submitting your application because all applicants must have them to be considered for application:

 • South African ID document (this can include any of the following):